Calendula Marigold

 • Size: Height 15 inches

-Companion Plants for Marigolds
+Companion Plants

 Plant marigolds throughout the garden to deter many pests.
 Marigolds also help tomatoes by repelling the tomato worm.

-Recipes With Marigolds
+Recipes With Marigold

 Health Benefits